 How to Avoid HIPAA Violations with Paper Records

 Although the use of electronic medical records (EMRs) has steadily increased, many hospitals and physician’s offices still use paper patient records.
 One of the biggest ways to violate HIPAA with paper records is by failing to properly secure those records.

-Making sure your paper records are locked or in a room only accessible by authorized employees goes a long way towards preventing a HIPAA violation.
-Making sure you don’t leave patient files out in the open is also important.
+Additionally, it’s critical to make sure your paper records are in a room only accessible by authorized employees goes a long way towards preventing a HIPAA violation.
+Also, it’s important you don’t leave patient files out in the open.

 If you have too many paper records to scan but you still want to improve security, using an off site records storage service is a great option.

 With these services, your records are indexed and stored in secure, climate-controlled facilities until you need them.

 As a bonus, many records storage services offer retention tracking and will automatically destroy old records that you no longer need to keep..